 The coolest neighborhood in Poblado, in my opinion, is not Lleras but rather Provenza located just a little further uphill.
 Lleras can be kind of a nightmare on weekend evenings if you aren’t a party animal, whereas locals tend to stick more to the uphill part of Provenza and the surroundings.

 Patio Bonito itself is pretty boring… But across the street in Manila is quite an eclectic and cool neighborhood and is an area that I’d recommend if you prefer being a little closer to the Metro and public transportation.
+I think Manila wins overall for what it has to offer as well as its strategic location between the Metro and Parque Lleras (and close to a giant Exito grocery store).

 Best Hostel in Poblado: Los Patios Hostel Boutique located in the Manila neighborhood.